GabrielKP/oc-pmc/README.md

 * [the anonymized data.](README.md#data)

 > [!NOTE]
-> Please do not hesitate to [Open an issue](https://github.com/GabrielKP/oc-pmc/issues/new) if you encounter errors during setup or [email me](mailto:gkressi1@jhu.edu) with questions!
+> Please do not hesitate to [open an issue](https://github.com/GabrielKP/oc-pmc/issues/new) if you encounter problems during setup or write an [email](mailto:gkressi1@jhu.edu) with questions!

 ## Experimental conditions